Catholic University of America School of Canon Law

-The School of Canon Law is the only faculty of Catholic canon law in the United States.
-It is one of the twelve schools at The Catholic University of America, located in Washington, D.C. and one of the three ecclesiastical schools at the university, together with the School of Theology and Religious Studies and the School of Philosophy.
+The Catholic University of America School of Canon Law is the only faculty of Catholic canon law in the United States.
+It is one of the twelve schools at Catholic University of America, located in Washington, D.C., and one of the three ecclesiastical schools at the university, together with the School of Theology and Religious Studies and the School of Philosophy.
 The school is part of the main campus in the Brookland neighborhood in Northeast D.C. and is housed in Caldwell Hall.
 It offers the Licentiate of Canon Law and the Doctor of Canon Law ecclesiastical degrees, as well as civil and joint ecclesiastical-civil degree programs.

 History

 Catholic University was empowered to grant ecclesiastical degrees in canon law by the apostolic letter of Leo XIII Magni nobis gaudii of 7 March 1889.
 The School of Theology issued canon law degrees until 1923, when a separate faculty of canon law was established by the Holy See.
 Catholic University is the only U.S. university with an ecclesiastical faculty of canon law.